Resources for Graduate Students

 Having a Grand Project: Advice for

-- Advice for the
+Advice from the Greats

 - "You and Your Research", a talk

 given by Richard Hamming that centered on the question "Why do so few